The Modern Era Top Ten

 We hope we do justice to the memory of an exceptional bowler and person.

-Reg was longest serving member of the North Midlands County Team from Albany.
-He played frequently for the County between 1960 and 1967 and reached the semi-final of the BCGABA Merits final ("the All England") in 1960.
 Unfortunately no Club records are currently known to exist, but it is highly likely that he won aggregates or the Harry Weston Cup in his time.
-His importance to the Club was evident as we started an Open Cup in his name in 1986.
-This ran for ten seasons with his widow (always referred to as Mrs Skidmore - pictured left) presenting the award.
+Although he played for other Clubs - Lime Tree and Alvis, two Clubs we still have strong links with - his importance to our Club was evidenced by an Open Cup created in his name in 1986.
+This ran for ten seasons with his widow (always referred to as Mrs Skidmore - pictured right) presenting the award.

 Graham was the last remaining 'founding father' of our modern Club, sadly passing away on the 23rd November 2020.
 He was a dependable member of the team over the years, and won the Harry Weston Cup in 2013 (in outrageous style I might add), but it is perhaps his contribution behind the scenes which is most remarkable.